 Therefore, we have compiled the following price guides to help you budget for the mold.
 Examples of injection molding costs are classified by type (rapid prototyping, insertion tool, high productivity tool) and difficulty (basic, intermediate, advanced).

 Injection material cost

-Material selection is another consideration in determining which plastic injection mold cost.
+When choosing which plastic injection mold cost, material selection is another consideration.
 For example, any plastic product made of glass fiber filled material will wear out most common molds.
-Only molds made of hardened tool steel can withstand injection molding of glass fiber filler materials.
+Only molds made of hardened tool steel can withstand injection molding of glass fiber fillers.

-If you have set a target price for the part, please inform the mold manufacturer.
+If you have set a target price for the part, please let the mold maker know.
 They can design the mold accordingly and plan the right number of cavities to reach that price.
-The more cavities (or parts manufactured in each cycle), the cheaper the price of the parts, and higher yields can be achieved.
+The more cavities (or parts manufactured in each cycle), the cheaper the price of the parts and the higher the output.

 Although you don't need to know every detail of the available mold types, it is always a good idea to be prepared.
-Providing your moldmakers with basic knowledge will help them build the best tools for your project.
+Providing your mold maker with basic knowledge will help them build the best tool for your project.
 We recommend that you find a mold manufacturer with production capacity.
 The production company doesn't want to create a place where the mold is insufficient, because they know it must be used.